 Whether you're in the first pass review or the final QC stage, the Highlights Minimap provides a visual snapshot of important data points and reviewer actions across a document.

 Clicking on the Highlights Minimap navigates to search results, coded fields, data points, or comments.
-Each action is categorized by a different color, providing a visual overview of key contract data across the document.
+A different color categorizes each action, providing a visual overview of key contract data across the document.

 Below are descriptions of each of the colors that appear in the highlights minimap: